 Figure 1: Workflow for the calculation of the connectivity measures from fMRI measurements.
-A) After a standard pre-processing pipeline, a parcellation covering the whole-brain is applied to extract BOLD time series: 116 ROIs for AAL, and 66 ROIs for the Hagmann parcellation; each color represents an anatomical subsystem of several ROIs.
-Here we consider two versions of functional connectivity: the classical corrFC corresponding to the Pearson correlation between pairs of time series; the matrices FC0 and FC1 correspond to the covariances without and with time shift, respectively (see Methods for the detail of the calculation).
+A) After a standard pre-processing pipeline, a parcellation covering the whole-brain is applied to extract BOLD time series: 116 ROIs for AAL and 66 ROIs for the Hagmann parcellation; each color represents an anatomical subsystem of several ROIs.
+Here we consider three versions of functional connectivity: the classical corrFC corresponding to the Pearson correlation between pairs of time series; the matrices FC0 and FC1 correspond to the covariances with and without time shift, respectively (see Methods for the details).
 B) Whole-brain network model to interpret fMRI data.
 The local fluctuating activity (where Σii is the variance of the input to region i) propagates via the recurrent EC to generate the correlation patterns at the network level.
-Structural connectivity (SC, bottom) obtained using diffusion-weight imaging (DWI) determines the skeleton of EC.
+Structural connectivity (SC, bottom) obtained using DTI determines the skeleton of EC.
 The estimation procedure iteratively tunes EC and Σ such that the model best reproduces the empirical FC0 and FC1.
-C) Each corrFC matrix has 116x116 elements, is symmetric and has all diagonal elements equal to 1, so only the 6670 independent links are retained for identification/classification (lower triangle).
+C) Each corrFC matrix is symmetric and has all diagonal elements equal to 1, so only 6670 independent links are retained for identification/classification (lower triangle).
 Likewise, the EC matrix has 4056 non-zero elements that are used in the classification (density of 30%).